ingydotnet/pairup/ReadMe.md

 ## Name

-Pairup -- Fast, Custom, Throwaway Pair Programming VPS
+PairUp -- Fast, Custom, Throwaway Pair Programming VPS

 ## Synopsis

 Create a debian-based VPS somewhere (RackSpace/HPCloud/AWS).
-Note the ip_address and root password.
+Note the ip_address and (on RackSpace at least) root password.

 Then run: